 Please use our Domestic Form if you live in the U.S.

 Keep up with evolving technologies and stay at the forefront of domestic and international criminal justice practices with our master’s program in criminal justice.

 Today’s legal decisions directly influence the creation of public policy.
-This intricate relationship provides the basis for the specialization in Law and Public Policy.
-Examine the vital legal knowledge available to public policy practitioners as you explore legal concepts, cases, and current trends in law and policy.
+Explore this intricate relationship in the Law and Public Policy specialization.
+Examine the vital legal knowledge available to public policy practitioners as you examine legal concepts, cases, and current trends in law and policy.

+Students in this course are introduced to Walden University and to the requirements for successful participation in an online curriculum.
 Students work toward building a foundation for academic and professional success as a scholar-practitioner and social change agent.
 They assess the relationship of mission and vision to professional goals and develop a program of study and strategies for online success.
 Students also explore resources used throughout the program, such as the online Walden University Library.
-Students engage in course assignments focused on the practical application of professional writing, critical-thinking skills, and the promotion of professional and academic excellence
+Students engage in course assignments focused on the practical application of professional writing, critical-thinking skills, and the promotion of professional and academic excellence.

 Students in this course are introduced to contemporary views and theories of maladaptive and criminal behavior.
 They examine a broad conceptualization of criminal behavior from an interdisciplinary perspective as well as theories and application of criminal profiling.
 Students also explore specific views of criminal behavior germane to groups, such as psychopaths, serial offenders, and sexually violent predators.
 At the end of this course, students will have an understanding of the theories and practices that are the foundations of the field of criminology.